ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_route_table_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>A dict of tags to apply to the subnet.
-Any tags currently applied to the subnet and not present here will be removed.</div>
+                        <div>A dictionary of resource tags of the form: <code>{ tag1: value1, tag2: value2 }</code>.
+Tags are used to uniquely identify route tables within a VPC when the route_table_id is not supplied.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: resource_tags</div>
                 </td>
             </tr>